THEME: GOING BEYOND RITUALS

 22nd Sunday in Ordinary Time

 Often when nations bid to host a sporting event, they also aspire to win the competition.
-Hence, the slogan, ‘host and win’.
+Hence, the slogan, “host and win”.
 However, more often than not, teams of hosting nations do not emerge as winners.
 For instance, in the recent (2020) Olympic Games held in Tokyo, though the Japanese Team performed well, Japan was not the overall winner.
-Here is another instance: despite the dominance of Brazil in international soccer, their team could not win the World Cup they hosted in 2014.
+Here is another instance: despite the dominance of Brazil in international soccer, their team could not win the World Cup when they hosted it in 2014.
 Why is this so?
 Several factors may account for the inability to win when hosting a sporting event.
 Here, I wish to mention only one key factor.
-That is, the hustle and bustle of hosting such sporting events distracts the hosting nation from achieving its main goal of emerging as winners.
+That is, the hustle and bustle of hosting a sporting event distract the host nation from achieving its main goal of winning it.

-Beloved, even today we are faced with the challenge of ‘hosting and winning’ in our worship of God.
-Infant baptism, for instance, is seen as a mere naming of a child.
-Hence, often, it is referred to as ‘christening’.
-Many Christians today do not see beyond the baptismal rituals to appreciate the mysteries they reveal: the incorporation of the child into Christ, adoption as a child of God, membership of the Church (Body of Christ), forgiveness of sin, the indwelling of the Holy Spirit, citizenship of heaven, among others.
+Beloved, even today we are faced with the challenge of “hosting and winning” in our worship of God.
+For instance, some Christians today perceive infant baptism as “christening” in the sense of a mere ceremony to name a child.
+Such Christians do not see beyond the baptismal rituals to appreciate the mysteries they reveal: the incorporation of the child into Christ, adoption as a child of God, membership of the Church (Body of Christ), forgiveness of (original) sin, the indwelling of the Holy Spirit, citizenship of heaven, among others.
 It is these mysteries we have to be more conscious of, so that the sacrament does not become a mere ritual for us.

 The Holy Mass is another instance.
-Very often many forget that the rituals of the Holy Mass ‘host’ (make present) the merits of Christ’s unique redemptive sacrifice, the real presence of his body and blood together with his soul and divinity, etc. Beloved, whenever we are tempted to forget the mysteries beyond the rituals of the Mass, the name (Host) given to the un-consecrated bread should promptly remind us of the surpassing mysteries that the rituals ‘host’ (make present).
+Very often many forget that the rituals of the Holy Mass “host” (make present) the merits of Christ’s unique redemptive sacrifice, the real presence of His body and blood together with His soul and divinity, etc. Beloved, whenever we are tempted to forget the mysteries behind the rituals of the Mass, the name (Host) given to the un-consecrated bread should promptly remind us of the surpassing mysteries that the rituals “host” (make present).

-Beloved, I have only mentioned a few instances where we need to go beyond the rituals of worship to appreciate and enjoy the benefits of their deeper mysteries.
-I pray that, henceforth, we will take advantage of God’s graces to be pure in heart, conscious of His mysteries and compassionate to others, so that we enjoy the spiritual merits they convey.
+Conclusion: Beloved, I have only mentioned a few instances where we need to go beyond the rituals of worship to appreciate and enjoy the benefits of their deeper mysteries.
+I pray that, henceforth, we will take advantage of God’s graces to be pure in heart, conscious of His mysteries and compassionate to others, so that we enjoy the spiritual merits which the rituals “host”.
 Amen!

 By Very Rev. Fr.
 John Louis